Somanath970/Student-Report-System/README.md

 ## Tech Stack
 - Python 3
-- Data stored in memory (or file-based if implemented)
+- Data stored in memory

 ## How to Run
 ```bash